ofiwg/libfabric/man/fi_mr.3.md

 ## dmabuf

+DMA-buf registrations are used to share device memory between a given device and the fabric NIC and does not require that the device memory be mmap'ed into the virtual address space of the calling process.

 This structure references a DMA-buf backed device memory region.
 This field is only usable if the application has successfully requested support for FI_HMEM and the FI_MR_DMABUF flag is passed into the memory registration